 The way to Dahua Potholes is along the train tracks, in a few meters down from Dahua Station on the Keelung River.

 There is a small footbridge that crosses the river here which you can use to view more potholes.

 Closeup on the Dahua Potholes.
 This is as close as I could get before my drone went out of range and returned.
 This place definitely deserves a visit in person.

 I maxed out the range on my drone, so it flew back home to the station.

 Now you know a little more about Dahua Station.
 I hope to go back here for a hike and update this blog fully one day.
-Until then, you can check out the other blogs coming soon on the Pingxi Railway.

 We are US Expats that have extensive experience living and working in Taiwan.
 In our day, we had to learn many things about Taiwan the hard way.
 But we have come to learn that Taiwan is one of the best places in the world for Foreigners to live.
 Our blog does not represent the opinions of every foreigner in Taiwan.
 We are just trying to help others learn more about this beautiful country.